facjure/mesh/README.md

 ## Credits

 A big thanks to Joel Holbrooks for creating Garden, and David Nolen for everything else :).

-Ideas for implementing CSS Grids are inspired and being ported from [Gridism](http://cobyism.com/gridism/), [Lost](https://github.com/corysimmons/lost),
+Ideas for implementing CSS Grids and Typography are inspired and being ported from [Gridism](http://cobyism.com/gridism/), [Lost](https://github.com/corysimmons/lost),
 [Golden Grid System](http://goldengridsystem.com),